Territorial Support Group: Incidents

-In 1997 a man was beaten by officers from the TSG in what was described as an "outrageous display of brutality", which only stopped when the man pretended to be unconscious.
+In 1997, a man was beaten by officers from the TSG in what was described as an "outrageous display of brutality", which only stopped when the man pretended to be unconscious.
 The man was charged with assault and threatening behaviour over the incident but was cleared after photographs of his injuries showed the officers had lied about the case under oath.
 After the man's acquittal the officers went on trial accused of assault in 1999 but were later cleared.

 In 2003, six officers of the TSG performed what a judge in 2009 called a "serious, gratuitous and prolonged" assault and "religious abuse" on suspect Babar Ahmad, a 34-year-old IT support analyst who was not subsequently charged with any offence.
 The officers involved had already been the subject of as many as 60 complaints about unwarranted assaults against other men.
 A number of mail sacks containing these complaints were somehow lost.
-The accusations were investigated by the Independent Police Complaints Commission but that they were found to be unsubstantiated.
+The accusations were investigated by the Independent Police Complaints Commission (IPCC) but that they were found to be unsubstantiated.
 Five of the six officers were still members of the TSG in 2009.
 Babar Ahmed was later awarded £60,000 compensation, by the High Court, for the assault.
 In August 2009, it was announced that the police officers accused of attacking Babar Ahmad would face criminal charges.
 However, all four officers were found not guilty in June 2011 after a recording from a listening device placed in Mr. Ahmed's home surfaced shortly before the trial, which "proved the account originally given by these officers was correct and specific details of the complaint made by Mr. Ahmad were not present".

 In 2005 a Kurdish youth recorded an officer on his mobile phone, telling him: "If you say one more fucking word, I'll smash your fucking Arab face in.", after he was stopped near Paddington Green police station.
 The officer was suspended but denied the charge.